-Check out these chicken and zucchini recipes for toothsome and wholesome dishes the whole family will enjoy!
-From appetizers to main courses, we have you covered.
+Check out these chicken and zucchini recipes for tasty and wholesome dishes the whole family will enjoy!

-Whether stuffed into a zucchini boat, spiralized into noodles, or roughly chopped into a soup, these recipes will be a big hit.
+Whether stuffed into a zucchini boat or roughly chopped into a soup, these recipes will be a big hit.

 This stir fry recipe is an excellent option if you want a filling dinner that’s lower in carbs and packed with Asian flavors.

 The trick to thin-sliced chicken breast recipes (like the kind you get with Chinese takeout) is to freeze your chicken breast for 1 hour and cut against the grain.